 The treatment differs for every patient upon an assessment that Dr. Milgram will do.
 It depends on what reason the NAD is being taken and all the other personal and health factors present.
 Typically the NAD is initially dispensed intravenously for 2-6 hours each day.

 Drug and alcohol detoxifications are more intensive and lengthy dispensations of NAD and can typically run from a few days up to 2 weeks.
 With our help, you can get off very high levels of opiates and alcohol in 10 days.
+Symptom reduction and relief from pain is frequently very quickly experienced.
 Many people report going from hopelessness to feeling wonderful with absolutely no cravings or withdrawals in 10 days.
 Some drugs like meth or Suboxone might require longer than 10 days of treatment.

 The treatment of chronic degenerative diseases like Parkinson’s disease or Alzheimers will likely require one or a few days of NAD with periodic follow ups.